Video Email Marketing: How to Use Embedded Video to Boost Sends

 Before we carry on, it’s important to note that, for the most part, using video in email means adding an engaging thumbnail with an irresistible play button to your message.
 Very few email clients support actual video playback within emails, so you entice readers to click play with an eye-catching visual.
 Then, when they click, they go to the video (or, more commonly, the page it’s hosted on) to watch.
-It’s easy to insert and track videos in email, especially with a video marketing platform.
+Inserting and tracking videos in email is easy, especially with a video marketing platform.

 However you plan to use it, email should be an important part of your organization’s overall video marketing strategy.
 But to get great outcomes, you’ll need to know the basics.

 Video gives you the best possible chance of breaking through to your audience.
 It makes complex topics simple, audiences crave it, and it builds a connection that fosters long-term loyalty.
 Video in email captures people’s imagination in a way that text just can’t—especially in B2B, where buyers want to see interesting things, but all too often, don’t.

 - Increase open rates: The word “Video” in a subject line can increase open rates by 6%.

 - Boost email clicks: Video thumbnails can increase clicks 50%

 - Grow revenue:64% of consumers are more likely to buy after seeing a video, and 65% of executives will visit your site

 - Cut costs: Videos can lower your cost per lead 19%

 - Improve SEO: Video in email increases site traffic, which can have an impact on SEO, and clicks—video users get 41% more search traffic than non-users